 The chemical cocktails used to make store-bought hand sanitizers can be concerning for more writers than just this one.
-In recent times even the American Food and Drug Administration has investigated concerns with active ingredients commonly used in hand sanitizers such as triclosan (or triclocarban) and benzethonium chloride.
+In recent times the American Food and Drug Administration has investigated concerns about active ingredients commonly used in hand sanitizers such as triclosan (or triclocarban) and benzethonium chloride.
 Next up they will be looking at isopropyl and ethyl alcohol, two other commonly used ingredients.

 The FDA ended up banning its use in soaps, but not in hand sanitizers and other products that are used without water.